navariltd/nl-attendance-timesheet/README.md

 3. **Install the App:**
    - Go to the Apps tab of the site and click the **Install App** button.
 Selecting this option will present you with a list of apps available to install.
-   - Find `Navari VF` in the list and proceed with the installation.
+   - Find `Nl Attendance Timesheet` in the list and proceed with the installation.

 ### Verification and Use